 Freezing Fresh Seafood

 Like all foods, we recommend if you are going to freeze seafood do so as early as you can.
 You can do straight from the shops or even if you fish in the fridge and know you’re not going to have time to eat just bung it in the freezer.
-We recommend putting it in a freezer bag with a label so you can write what it is and when it went into the freezer.
+Our best advice is to wrap the seafood well doing your best to exclude as much air from the packaging as possible.
+Freezer bags are ideal for storing seafood but if you do not have any handy you can even use cling film.
+Whatever you place your seafood into, prior to it going in the freezer always make sure its tightly sealed, label it and check on it regularly.

 Retailers have moved a long way in what seafood is available frozen.
 From the firm family favourite fish fingers to now tasty and nutritious meals carefully prepared by chefs with only the finest ingredients, there’s something for everyone!